 While every state’s process is a little different, they generally follow the same path.
 First, confirm your agency is eligible to provide services under your state’s Medicaid plan.
 Next, carefully complete the enrollment application, double-checking every detail for accuracy.
 After that, you’ll submit all your supporting documents—this is where that folder of paperwork you prepared comes in handy.
 Finally, there’s a waiting period while the state reviews your application.
 It can take some time to get approved, so try to be patient.
 You can usually find your state’s specific requirements on its Medicaid agency website.

-Prepare Your Documents for Credentialing
+Getting Your Documents Ready for Credentialing

 Getting your documents in order isn’t just for the initial application; it’s about staying prepared for the long run.
 This process is often called “credentialing,” which is just a formal way of saying Medicaid is verifying your agency’s qualifications.
 You’ll need to maintain airtight documentation to prove that your billing accurately reflects the care you provide.
 Always be ready to show your records to state regulators or other payers.
 This means keeping client care plans, caregiver service notes, and billing records organized and easily accessible.
 Good record-keeping habits will save you a lot of headaches down the road and ensure you’re always compliant.